ServiceStack/servicestack.net/MyApp/_posts/2023-11-20_net8-best-blazor.md

 Whilst the placeholders are there, that implementation detail is left to us to workout how we best want to implement it within our Apps, perhaps because they don't want to force an Interactivity rendering mode in the default template.

-If you're subscribed to the "Don't use Blazor Interactive unless you have to" philosophy you'll naturally want to implement this with JavaScript using the popular [qrcodejs](https://davidshimjs.github.io/qrcodejs/) library by following its instructions and adding a simple inline script to the page:
+To avoid a degraded UX with Blazor Interactivity you'll naturally want to implement this with JavaScript using the popular [qrcodejs](https://davidshimjs.github.io/qrcodejs/) library by following its instructions and adding a simple inline script to the page:

 ```html
 <div data-permanent id="qrCode"></div>